 In the Beyul you will find:

--untold millions of carvings on rock, of the Buddhist chant, which remind us all to continue to spread compassion
+-Untold millions of carvings on rock, of the Buddhist chant Om Mani Padme Hum, which remind us all to continue to spread compassion

-- millions of sacred words written on prayer flags.
+- Millions of Om Mani Padme Hum prayer flags.
 The significance is that as the wind blows these prayers are carried by the wind to bless humanity

 -Stupas.
 These stone monuments contain relics of Buddhist Masters who devoted their lives to being the embodiment of compassion and teachings of compassion.
 The Stupas radiate this loving energy out to the world.